sourcegraph/handbook/content/departments/product-engineering/product/process/surfacing_product_feedback.md

 ### Creating GitHub Issues

-Customer Engineers should no longer be creating GitHub Issues for their Customers.
+Customer Engineers should no longer be creating GitHub issues for feature requests from their Customers.
 Instead, Product Eng will manage the process of extracting Product Gaps from Salesforce to add to GitHub.

+Bugs can still be submitted as GitHub issues.

 Note: while this will currently be a manual process, we intend to automate the creation of GH issues upon creating of a new Product Gap in Salesforce.